cyliong/list-android/README.md

 ## Features
 - Display a list of items (`RecyclerView`, `RealmResults`)
-- Navigate to a page to add or edit items (Anko Commons, intent, extra, `EditText`)
+- Navigate to a page to add or edit items (intent, extra, `EditText`)
 - Reactively enable or disable save button upon text changes (`RxBinding`, `RxJava`)
 - Swipe to delete items (`ItemTouchHelper`)
 - Store items in database using data model (`RealmObject`)